tomrist9/wallet-wave/README.md

-# Wallewt-wave Bank Microservices Platform
+# Wallet-wave Bank Microservices Platform

 Wallet-wave is a production-grade banking application built with a **microservices architecture** using **Spring Boot, Docker, and Kubernetes**.
 It is designed to deliver **secure, scalable, and resilient** core banking operations for modern financial services.